 Hiking clothes; synthetic, wool or silk materials that wick moisture and dry quickly are best.
 Multiple thin layers work better than fewer thick layers.
 Cotton is not a good idea because it dries so slowly and cotton socks may cause blisters.
 Items include shirt, pants, underwear, socks & sock liners.
 Broken-in hiking boots/shoes.
 Hiking poles (optional).
 These can be valuable for balance and stability in stream crossings and on rocky terrain, and can transfer some weight from the legs when going up and from the knees when going down.

 a.
 Each hike will have a designated Hike Leader.
-The Hike Leader will appoint leaders for the lead, trail and other groups as well as sweeps for the lead, trail and other groups.
-Hikers in each designated group should stay between the leader and the sweep.
-Members/guests by participating in an MHH hike or activity agree to accept the authority of the leader(s) and to follow their directions.
+The Hike Leader will appoint a sweep.
+Hikers should stay between the leader and the sweep.
+Members/guests by participating in an MHH hike or activity agree to accept the authority of the leader(s) and to follow their directions

 c.
 If you begin the hike with one group and decide to switch to another one, you must make your change known to both leaders.
 Do not hike alone between groups.

 d.
 If it is necessary for you to leave the trail for a restroom break let the leader or sweep know and he/she will ask someone to wait for you.

 e.
 If you decide to leave the hike altogether, the leader must be informed and physically sign you out on the sign-out sheet.
 This does not apply if you need assistance.

 f.
 If you are in doubt about your ability to complete the hike without problems, heed the advice of the leader.
 It is better to miss the hike than to encounter problems, which may result in an unpleasant experience for you or your fellow hikers.
 The leader may exclude any person from a hike at his or her discretion.